garystafford/spring-music-docker/README.md

 ```

 ### Spring Music Application Links
-Assuming the <code>springmusic</code> VM is running at <code>192.168.99.100</code>, the following links can be used to access various project endpoints.
+Assuming the `springmusic` VM is running at `192.168.99.100`, the following links can be used to access various project endpoints.
 Note the (3) Tomcat instances each map to randomly exposed ports.
 These ports are not required by NGINX, which maps to port 8080 for each instance.
 The port is only required if you want access to the Tomcat Web Console.
 The port shown below, 32771, is merely used as an example.

 * Spring Music Application: [192.168.99.100](http://192.168.99.100)
 * NGINX Status: [192.168.99.100/nginx_status](http://192.168.99.100/nginx_status)